ustudio/Blueque/README.md

 * `worker`

+	The worker ID of the worker running the task.
+Will not be set if the task has not been started yet.

+* `pid`

-	The worker ID and the PID of the worker process on that worker, separated by a space.
+	The PID of the process running the task on the worker.
 Will not be set if the task has not been started yet.

 * `error`